zio/zio-kafka/README.md

 ```

 The consumer returned from `Consumer.make` is wrapped in a `ZManaged`
 to ensure its proper release.
-To get access to it, use the `ZManaged#use` method:
+To get access to it, you can use the `ZManaged#use` method
+or compose other `ZManaged` instances with it using a for-comprehension.
+Here's an example
+using `ZManaged#use`:
 ```scala
 import zio._, zio.blocking.Blocking, zio.clock.Clock
 import zio.kafka.client.Consumer